kennie-larkson/works-api-server/README.md

 # works-api-server

-# This is the api server for a MERNT STACK application.
+# This is the api server for a GARMENT STACK application.

+G : Graphql
+A : Apollo
+R : React
 M : MongoDB
 E : Express
-R : React
 N : Node
 T : Typescript